 I don’t have much time, what would I commit to?

 By signing up for the orientaTE programme, you have the opportunity to participate in the different proposals that make up the programme and receive recognition in the form of accreditation of the activity and, in some cases, as ECTS hours that will be incorporated into your file.

 If you are studying any degree of the School of Telecommunication Engineering, this is for you.

 I still don’t totally understand it.
 Is there any more information?

-If you would like more information about the program in general or about any of its aspects, you can see this document and/or contact the Coordination of the School Tutorial Action Plan (firstname.lastname@example.org), to ask questions by e-mail or to arrange a face-to-face or virtual meeting in which we will try to clarify all your doubts.
+If you would like more information about the programme in general or about any of its aspects, you can see this document and/or contact the Coordination of the School Tutorial Action Plan (firstname.lastname@example.org) to ask questions by e-mail or to arrange a face-to-face or virtual meeting in which we will try to clarify all your doubts.